pmartin/pocketbook-demo/README.md

  * `demo03-makefile-eclipse`: using a `Makefile` to build the application, and developping with an IDE

-Once you have completed these first steps, the order of the next demos is far less important, as they each focus on a specific point and should be relatively independant from each other.
+Once you have completed these first steps, the order of the next demos is far less important, as they each focus on a specific point and should be relatively independent from each other.

 # Documents

-A `README.md` file in present in each demo directory, presenting the goals of the demo and sometimes giving some additionnal informations.
+A `README.md` file exists in each demo directory, presenting the goals of the demo and sometimes giving some additionnal information.

 For example, see `demo02-gdb/README.md` to learn how to remote-debug an application, or `demo03-makefile-eclipse/README.md` to see how to configure Eclipse for both development and remote-debugging.